 The mandatory core covers essential courses in programming, computer architecture and networking, operating systems, databases, web design and mathematics.
 When you study Computer Science, you learn to analyze human problems, and develop algorithmic systems that you will use to solve these problems.
 This makes it a most fascinating and rewarding field.

 After studying our core courses, you’ll be able to choose from a variety of upper-level courses in web technology, software development and engineering, cybersecurity, artificial intelligence, and mobile computing to complete your BA or BS degree.

-The Computer Science Department has a committed, competent, experienced team of full-time and adjunct faculty members.
-Culled from academia and industry, each has their own specializations.
+The Computer Science Department has a committed, competent, experienced team of faculty.
+Culled from academia and industry, each has their own specializations and interests.
 And because of this, we foster and promote many partnerships with other disciplines, as well as with area businesses and community organizations.

-Many students across specializations have had successful internships at surrounding local businesses, allowing them to apply their classroom knowledge in a real world setting.
+Many students have had successful internships at surrounding local businesses, allowing them to apply their classroom knowledge in a real-world setting.
 Students have worked with local companies such as C&S Wholesale Grocers, Moore Nanotech Systems, Liberty Mutual Insurance, DYN, Vision Financial, Software Artistry, and Markem-Imaje, to name a few.

 In this Section: